-Human trafficking is the legal name for slavery, but human trafficking laws in California aren’t limited to only involuntary servitude.
-In fact, if you violate California’s pimping and pandering laws and the prostitute in question is a minor, you could be charged with violating human trafficking laws in California, even if you did not force the minor in any way.
-If you have been accused of human trafficking, it is critical you contact an Oceanside Sex Crimes Lawyer as soon as possible.
+Human trafficking is the legal name for slavery, but these laws aren’t limited to only involuntary servitude but also include forced sexual encounters.
+In fact, if you break California’s pimping and pandering laws and the prostitute in question is a minor, you could also be charged with violating human trafficking laws in California under Penal Code 236.1 (PC), even if you did not force the minor in any way.
+If you have been accused of this serious offense, contact a San Diego human trafficking defense attorney as soon as possible.

-In other words, if you received a commission from a brothel for recruiting new prostitutes and you convinced a 17 year old to become a prostitute so she could pay off her family’s debts, you could be convicted of human trafficking, even if the girl was all too eager to do the work.
-Similarly, if a company imported Chinese workers to sew clothes in an illegal sweatshop and wouldn’t let them leave under threat of injury, someone who just made sure the workers didn’t leave, but didn’t actually force the immigrants to work could also be accused of human trafficking, even if they didn’t force the people to work.
+For example, if a company imported Chinese workers to sew clothes in an illegal sweatshop and wouldn’t let them leave under threat of injury, a person who watched the workers and made sure they didn’t leave could also be accused of human trafficking, even if they didn’t force anyone to work.

-If you have been accused of human trafficking, you may be worried because these charges are very serious.
-Depending on the facts and circumstances, a good Oceanside sex crimes lawyer may be able to have the charges reduced to a much less serious offense.
+If you have been accused of human trafficking under 236.1 (PC), take these charges seriously and immediately contact an attorney.
+Depending on the facts and circumstances, a skilled criminal defense lawyer may be able to negotiate a plea bargain to have the charges reduced to a much less serious offense.
 In some cases, you may be able to avoid a conviction altogether because you were falsely accused or there is insufficient evidence to prove your guilty.

-It is worth realizing that it can be very easy to say something that may hurt your defense when you have been accused of a crime of this magnitude.
-This is why you should always refuse to speak to the police without your Oceanside human trafficking attorney present.
-If you know you are under investigation, you may also want to avoid speaking with the alleged victim as they may call you with the police listening in on the conversation.
-Also, since these are cases also made through seizure and analysis of phones and emails, so it is important to have a lawyer knowledgeable about search and seizure laws.
+Unfortunately, it can be very easy to say something that may hurt your defense when you have been accused of this crime.
+Always refuse to speak to the police without your lawyer present.
+If you know you are under investigation, also avoid speaking with the alleged victim, as they may call you with the police listening in on the conversation.
+Since these are cases also made through seizure and analysis of phones and emails, only work with a lawyer knowledgeable about search and seizure laws.

-If you believe you are under investigation for violating human trafficking laws in California, please call (760) 643-4050 to schedule a free initial consultation with Oceanside sex crime defense lawyer Peter M. Liss.
+If you believe you are under investigation for violating human trafficking laws, please call (760) 643-4050 to schedule a free initial consultation with San Diego lawyer Peter M. Liss.